Stanford Children's Health - Lucile Packard Children's Hospital

 Develops and maintains an inventory database management system for tracking existing clinical pathways and other clinical decision support tools.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Education: Masters of Public Health or similar degree in a related field from an accredited university.
+Education: Bachelor's degree in a work-related field/discipline from an accredited college or university.

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.